MrHelwa/JavaCC-Compiler/README.md

 ## Project Overview

 The project consists of the following files:
-- **`JavaGrammar.jj`**: The JavaCC grammar file that defines the syntax and rules for the compiler.
+- **` JavaGrammar.jj`**: The JavaCC grammar file that defines the syntax and rules for the compiler.

+This project involves creating a compiler module using JavaCC to implement lexical analysis and parser grammar for the Java programming language.
+The module will do the following:
+1. Perform lexical analysis by breaking the source code into tokens.
+2. Parse the tokenized input to validate the syntax according to Java grammar.
+3. Take the Java source code from the text file as input.
+4. Output either syntax validation results or error reports for invalid code.

 - **`Simple.java`**: A simple Java file used to test the compiler.

-The goal of this project is to demonstrate how to use JavaCC to create a compiler and test it with a sample Java file.

 ---